What can a Marketing Copywriter do for your brand?

 - schedule a call or book a live demonstration or watch a video

-Copywriters today are marketing savvy on any platform …
+So today, marketing copywriters need to be savvy on any platform …

-In the days before the rapid emergence of digital and social media platforms, an experienced marketing copywriter’s focus was on creating advertising copy to appear across traditional media channels (TV, radio, print).
+Well before the emergence of digital and social media platforms, an experienced marketing copywriter’s focus was on creating advertising copy to appear across traditional media channels (TV, radio, print).

-Copywriters also generated the written content in sales promotion materials for local businesses, direct mail, retail catalogues and sales letters for a multitude of products and services.
+Copywriters also generated the written sales content for local businesses, direct mail, retail catalogues and sales letters for a many products and services.

-However, the seismic shift from traditional to online media dominance quickly led to a booming demand for copywriters who were content marketing savvy.
+However, the shift from traditional to online media quickly led to a booming demand for copywriters who were content marketing savvy.